csalmeida/ruby-fundamentals/README.md

 ## Enumerables

 Enumerables are a set of items that can be counted.
 These include _arrays_, _ranges_ and _hashes_.
-Strings however, they're not considered an enumerable since it is difficult to determine what is being counted as some characters can be multi byte characters and there was some ambiguity on what should be counted (characters or bytes).
+Strings however, they're not considered an enumerable since it is difficult to determine what is being counted as some characters can be multi byte characters and there was some ambiguity on what should be counted by default (characters or bytes).

 Strings will still behave as enumerables if what is being counted is specified.